Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Introduction

-The computation of DNN bound, which is needed in~\eqref{a:barPvR} and~\eqref{a:posdfw}, clearly plays the decisive role in the overall performance of the procedure described above.
-With the aim of developing efficient and robust concave QP solver in the large-scale setting, we also tackled the following two problems: \begin{enumerate} \item It is known that the SDP problem in the form of~\eqref{prob:dnnrelax} does not have an interior point.
-However, the theoretical convergence of the existing popular SDP solvers (e.g.~\cite{sun2020sdpnal+,TohToddTutuSDPT3,WenGoldfardYin10}) is established by assuming Slater's condition, i.e., the existence of an interior point. \item Any numerical solver using finite floating-point arithmetic is incapable of returning the exact value of $\bar\Phi(\cF)$.
-Let $\nu$ be the value returned by a numerical SDP solver (e.g. \texttt{Mosek} and \texttt{SDPNAL+}) for solving~\eqref{prob:dnnrelax}.
-Then $\nu$ is only an approximation (whatever the precision is) of $\bar\Phi(\cF)$.
-In particular, $\nu< v_R$ does not directly imply~\eqref{a:barPvR}.
-Similar problem occurs for computing $\bar \Phi(\cF\cap \Delta)$ and verifying~\eqref{a:posdfw}. \end{enumerate}
+The computation of {the} DNN bounds in~\eqref{a:barPvR} and~\eqref{a:posdfw} clearly plays {a} decisive role in the overall performance of the procedure described above.
+With the goal of developing an efficient and robust concave QP solver in the large-scale setting, we also tackle the following two problems: \begin{enumerate} \item It is known that the SDP problems in the form of~\eqref{prob:dnnrelax} do not have an interior point {(see Proposition 8.3 and the last paragraph of Section 8.2.2 in~\cite{Burer2012})}.
+However, the theoretical convergence of the existing popular SDP solvers (e.g.~\cite{sun2020sdpnal+,TohToddTutuSDPT3,WenGoldfardYin10}) is established with the assumption of Slater's condition, i.e., the existence of an interior point. \item Any numerical solver using finite floating-point arithmetic is incapable of returning the exact value of $\bar\Phi(\cF)$.
+Let $\nu$ be the value returned by a numerical SDP solver (e.g. \texttt{MOSEK} and { \texttt{SDPNAL+} \cite{sun2020sdpnal+}}) when solving~\eqref{prob:dnnrelax}.
+Then $\nu$ is an approximation (whatever the precision is) of $\bar\Phi(\cF)$.
+In particular, $\nu< \nu_R$ does not necessarily imply~\eqref{a:barPvR}.
+A similar problem also occurs for computing $\bar \Phi(\cF\cap \Delta)$ and verifying~\eqref{a:posdfw}. \end{enumerate}

-To fix the first issue, we prove in~\Cref{lemma:equiv-shor} that the DNN relaxation~\eqref{prob:dnnrelax} has an equivalent SDP formulation~\eqref{prob:SQP3Shor}, which corresponds to Shor's relaxation applied to an equivalent quadratically constrained quadratic program (QCQP) of~\eqref{prob:original_max_qp0}.
-We then show in~\Cref{prop:sd} that under some mild assumptions, Slater's condition holds for~\eqref{prob:SQP3Shor} so that all the above mentioned SDP solvers are guaranteed to converge when applied to solve~\eqref{prob:SQP3Shor}.
-For the second issue, we establish an explicit formula in~\Cref{prop:inexcs} for computing a valid upper bound of $\Phi^*(\cF)$ from any inexact primal dual solution of the SDP problem~\eqref{prob:SQP3Shor}.
-This result is crucial to allow the use of arbitrary SDP solver for the computation of the DNN bound, including in particular those solvers with medium accuracy specially designed for large-scale SDP.
+To address the first issue, we prove in~\Cref{lemma:equiv-shor} that the DNN relaxation~\eqref{prob:dnnrelax} has an equivalent SDP formulation~\eqref{prob:SQP3Shor}, which corresponds to {the Shor} relaxation applied to an equivalent quadratically constrained quadratic program (QCQP) of~\eqref{prob:original_max_qp0}.
+We then show in~\Cref{prop:sd} that under some mild assumptions, Slater's condition holds for~\eqref{prob:SQP3Shor}, and hence all the above-mentioned SDP solvers are guaranteed to converge when applied to solve~\eqref{prob:SQP3Shor}.
+For the second issue, we establish an explicit formula in~\Cref{prop:inexcs} for computing a valid upper bound of $\Phi^*(\cF)$ from any inexact primal-dual solution of the SDP problem~\eqref{prob:SQP3Shor}.
+This result is crucial to allow the use of arbitrary SDP solvers for the computation of the DNN bound, including in particular those solvers with medium accuracy specially designed for large-scale SDPs.